£4.50 – £32.50

 Dracunculus Vulgaris (dragon Arum) Frost hardy perennial.
-I have found that this plants loves a shady sheltered position with well-drained soil.
+I have found that this plant loves a shady sheltered position with well-drained soil.
 It is probably, one of the most vulgar plants on this site, but great fun to grow.
 The flowers are enormous, and have a rather revolting smell, flies like it!
 Luckily this smell does not last for very long.
 The other side to this plant is the foliage, which really is fascinating; the stem grows to about 3ft if not taller, which is mottled green and brown, like a giraffe’s neck, preceding the stem is the rather interesting foliage, which sprays out like a fan.
 The plant starts growing early May reaching maturity in July and the foliage will carry through to November.
 I have always said this plant is a must have for those who enjoy the unusual but as its so easy to grow I think everyone should have a go.
-This Image is from my garden (Tracey’s) this dracunculus has been in the ground for 5 years and now grows to a height of 6 ft.
+The image is from our garden (angliabulbs).

 Top Size bulbs 20/25, Large bulbs.